Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 ## Building expressions in Altinn Studio

-When building expression in the Expressions panel in Studio it is possible to add as many expressions as the component you are editing has fields that can be configured into a boolean value.
-This means that the following fields can have expressions which are common for **all** components:
+When building expressions in the Expressions panel in Studio, it is always possible to add one expression for each of the following states:

 - `hidden`
 - `required`
 - `readOnly`

-While the following will also be possible to add when adding expressions to a group:
+For group components, also these states can have attached expressions:

 - `edit.addButton`
 - `edit.deleteButton`